-WHAT THEY DO?
-MAIN OUTPUT CHALLENGES WHAT TO DO?
+WHAT THEY DO? ΜΑΙΝ ΟυΤΡυΤ CHALLENGES WHAT TO DO?
 An ECS captures aluminium packaging such as cans and bottles.
 The system works by creating a magnetic field which has the ability to repel aluminium.
 During the sorting process this lifts aluminium on to a specific conveyor as the non-aluminium packaging drops on to a conveyor below.
+Aluminium cans and containers.
 As this removes the aluminium cans from the other containers it creates a separate waste stream for these materials which are then baled and sent for reprocessing.
 Contamination is a challenge here with regard to aluminium containing composites and foil trays that often contain burnt on residues.
-Examples include: 1.
-Aluminium trays for ready meals and cook in tray meat and poultry products 2.
-Plastic beverage cans with a traditional aluminium can lid.
+Examples include: Aluminium trays for ready meals and cook in tray meat and poultry products Plastic beverage cans with a traditional aluminium can lid.
 Aerosols can be aluminium or steel and can be a fire and safety hazard in a MRF particularly during compaction and baling.
-Although theoretically recyclable, aluminium trays are often not washed by the consumer leaving burnt on grease and food residues.
-Consider this message to the consumer when designing packaging of this type.
-Use glass or plastic for bottles and aluminium or steel for cans.
-Do not mix materials as you will render the entire pack non- recyclable.
+Although theoretically recyclable, aluminium trays are often not was by the householder leaving burnt on grease and food residues.
+Cons this message to the householder when designing packaging of this t Use glass or plastic for bottles and aluminium or steel for cans.
+Do r materials as you will render the entire pack non-recyclable.
 Metals for example can damage equipment used in plastic recycling facilities.